 What to buy

-I found four distinct options that worked perfectly well on both a 2015 MacBook and a 2016 MacBook Pro with Touch Bar.
+I found four distinct options that worked perfectly well.

 For a MacBook owner, the power port is supremely useful, letting you use the adapter without draining power.
 However, with the laptop’s single USB-C jack in use, you’re stuck if you need to connect other USB devices, like a wired keyboard or mouse, an external drive, or SD Card reader.